veritaem/Lambda-School-Data-Science.github.io/README.md

 # How to use it?

-1) Fork and clone the repository
+1) Fork and clone the repository.

 2) From the command line navigate inside the repository and run: